 2. Eat drop

 Ever heard of drop?
-No?
-Well how about liquorice?
+Well, how about liquorice?
 I’ve been warned that kids on the internet hate it and that the Dutch have a variety of it out in the market, but isn’t the idea of salty black liquorice alone scary enough?
-Well, Dutchies love drop — as a matter of fact, they love it so much that we have a whole guide to Dutch drop, so it’s as important as it is disgusting. 👅
+Well, Dutchies love drop — as a matter of fact, they love it so much that we have a whole guide to Dutch drop, so it’s as important as it is odd.

 3. Pick their nose in public

 A Dutch sport practised by royals while attending the Olympics — ahem — King Willem-Alexander.
 A hygiene survey on the popularity of this habit in the Netherlands showed that 90% of Dutch people pick their noses from time to time, whereas 10% eat the outcome.